aecollier/portfolio/README.md

 This is the feature project from learning D3.js, an open-source data viz tool.
 Interact with it [here](https://observablehq.com/@aecollier/sqrrules), and a number of other interactive visualizations about squirrels in Central Park!

 ### Touchdesigner Explorations
----
-driveId: 1FctMoRXR80eq5yMRaj_9cKEkeaLu5NuF/preview
----

-{% include googleDrivePlayer.html id=page.driveID %}
+{% include googleDrivePlayer.html id=1FctMoRXR80eq5yMRaj_9cKEkeaLu5NuF/preview %}

 **everything after this line is reference material for learning markdown**